Skip to main content

 The D7 visa is a long-term residency permit for non-EU citizens with stable passive income sources.

 Applicants should confirm the current minimum-income and dependent-multiplier amounts with AIMA or their consulate before submitting.
-Additional financial requirements: You may need to maintain 12 months of required income in a Portuguese bank account.
 Many applicants now prepare 24 months of funds to strengthen applications.
 The initial residency permit is valid for two years, renewable for three-year periods thereafter.

 Supporting content